 Robledo was born in Iquique, Chile to a Chilean father and an English mother.
 He joined Newcastle United in 1949.
-In the 1950–51 season , he became the first South American to play in the FA Cup final, also winning it.
+In the 1950–51 season, he became the first South American to play in the FA Cup final and also winning it.
 He finished as Division One's top scorer in the 1951–52 season with 33 goals, becoming the first non-British to win the title.
 Chile recruited Robledo for the 1950 World Cup.
 He made his debut in the opening group game against England.
 He would be capped 31 times.
 He would also play for Colo Colo.

 FW: Peter Beardsley (England)

 Peter Beardsley was one of the few players i history to have played for Liverpool, Everton, Manchester United and Manchester City.
 His first successes came in the early 1980's while playing for Newcastle United.
 In 1987, he joined Liverpool as the most expensive player in England's history.
 Together with John Barnes, they formed one of the best English sides of the later 1980's.
 He had 56 caps for England.

 CF: Jackie Milburn (England)

-Milburn was best remembered for his career with Newcastle United and was considered legend there.
+Jackie Milburn was best remembered for his career with Newcastle United and was considered legend there.
 He was also known as Wor Jackie (particularly in North East England, a Geordie dialectal version of 'Our Jackie').
-He won three FA Cup titles in 5 years in the 1950's.
+He won three FA Cup titles in 5 years during the 1950's.
 He was a second cousin to Jack and Bobby Charlton.
 He had 13 caps for England.
 He went to the World Cup finals in 1950, which was England's first ever appearance in the Finals.